 Owner, Joseph Kahwach, had this to say, “Every member of the Chandlee crew were professional – and always on time.
 From A to Z they made the entire process so very easy.
 Seth Chandlee worked tirelessly making the many adjustments and additions to the original design to accommodate our needs.
 Minor changes were made on the outside of the restaurant but the inside was a complete transformation.
 The restaurant is very inviting, not at all flashy, but elegant and comfortable.
 I would most certainly recommend Seth Chandlee and Chandlee and Sons Construction to anyone – I have already referred friends to them.”

 Basil’s was established in 1987.
-The original building was a unassuming little cottage converted into a restaurant that suited the needs of the family that created it.
+The original building was an unassuming little cottage converted into a restaurant that suited the needs of the family that created it.
 In the beginning the owner’s mother ran the kitchen.
 Over the years the family constructed additions including the patio.
 After the fire the owner wanted a completely new modern, clean design.

 Basil’s had its opening on August 1, 2015.
 One customer had this to say, “Basil’s has pulled off a total transformation!!
 Beautiful place, great food, and fantastic people there – both the clients and the management!
 Go by there soon before it gets too crowded.”
 Basil’s Restaurant is located at 2985 Grandview Ave in northeast Atlanta, Georgia.
+Their website is http://www.basils.net/.